 Addressing customary laws and practices that conflict with formal laws

 - “Honour” crimes are rooted in cultural, not religious, practices.
-(See: Council of Europe General Assembly (¶ 4)) Drafters should take all appropriate measures to ensure that customary practices and laws do not authorize or condone “honour” crimes or “honour” killings.
+(See: Council of Europe Parliamentary Assembly Resolution 1327 (¶ 4)) Drafters should take all appropriate measures to ensure that customary practices and laws do not authorize or condone “honour” crimes or “honour” killings.

-- Laws should resolve conflicts between customary and formal laws in a manner that respects the survivor’s human rights and principles of gender equality.
-(See: UN Handbook, p.
-15) Many countries separate legal systems, and formal, customary, and even state-sanctioned customary legal systems may co-exist.
+- Laws should resolve conflicts between customary and formal laws in a manner that respects women’s human rights and principles of gender equality.
+(See: UN United Nations Handbook for legislation on violence against women, p.15) Many countries have multiple separate legal systems, and formal, customary, and even state-sanctioned customary legal systems may co-exist in these countries.
 Conflicts among these systems, both in the written laws and their application, can arise.
-While one system may provide protection to women from discrimination, another system may conflict in law or practice to discriminate against women.
+While one system may provide protection to women from discrimination, another system may discriminate, in law or in practice, against women.
 Drafters should consider adopting supremacy laws that grant primacy to the legal system that is most in compliance with international legal standards.
 Laws should ensure that any supremacy laws include outreach to local and customary leaders to facilitate the implementation of these guarantees.
 Laws should ensure that use of a customary adjudication mechanism does not preclude the victim from accessing the formal justice system.

 Promising practice: Some governments have recognized customary law and local government authorities’ decisions, but invalidate those laws that violate provisions in the constitution or civil code.
 Constitutional or civil code provisions should comply with international human rights standards and respect women’s human rights.